Threats that Link has faced among several games.

 Giant, powerful one-eyed ogres that debuted in a A Link to the Past.
 They typically attack Link with bombs.

-- Attack Its Weak Point: In Phantom Hourglass and Breath of the Wild [[Go for the Eye Go for the eye.], in the latter game they'll try to cover it up after taking enough damage.
+- Attack Its Weak Point: In Phantom Hourglass and Breath of the Wild you Go for the Eye, and in the latter game, they'll try to cover it up after taking enough damage that way.

 - Big Eater: In Breath of the Wild, they'll drop lots of roasted meat upon being killed.
-Whilst fighting Link they clearly intend to eat him.
+Whilst fighting Link, they also clearly intend to eat him.

 - Giant Mook: In Breath of the Wild they're slightly redesigned to resemble giant Bokoblins.

 - Go for the Eye: In Phantom Hourglass and Breath of the Wild attacking their eye with arrows is a good strategy.
-Due to a mistranslation, english manual of A Link to the Past implies they need to be attacked in the eye despite this not implying in that game.
+Due to a mistranslation, the English manual of A Link to the Past implies they need to be attacked in the eye despite this not being possible in that game.

-- Mad Bomber: In most games, bombs are their weapon of choice, except in Breath of the Wild.
-In a A Link to the Past, they can even be found very close to the bomb shop in the Dark World implying they are
+- Mad Bomber: Bombs are their Weapon of Choice in most games, except in Breath of the Wild — and even there, they will dig up explosive barrels to throw at Link if he's out of their reach.
+In a A Link to the Past, they can even be found very close to the bomb shop in the Dark World, implying that they obtain their bombs from there, it obtains it from Hinoxes, or they get them from the same source.

 - Sleepyhead: You'll find them sleeping most of the time in Breath of the Wild.
 You can quietly sneak up on them and steal their equipment without waking them up.
 Unfortunately not the case for skeletal Stalnoxes, who are always awake.